SilentComics/Strip/silentcomics/README.md

 A sample template — replace “name” by your own story title and duplicate this template with new details for each new story

 ## A word about pagination.
 Pagination behaviour in WordPress is a fragile thing.
-Certain changes can result in unpredictable behaviour.
+As in, some changes can result in unpredictable behaviour.
 I have tried to comment the templates to avoid unexpected results such as breaking pagination or not displaying admin dashboard as expected.

 == Copyright ==
 SilentComics WordPress Theme, Copyright 2013-2016 silent-comics.com